 Symptoms and effects Usually causes a temperature and a severe sore throat.
 Sometimes a membrane forms across the throat, and a tracheostomy is needed to prevent suffocation.

 Prevention and treatment Vaccination is recommended for all travellers, particularly those likely to be in close contact with the local population in infected areas.
 More important for long stays than for short-term trips.
 The vaccine is given as an injection alone or with tetanus, and lasts 10 years.
 Self-treatment: none.

-Present Most parts of West, Central, East and southern Africa, and in Sudan in North Africa.
+Present Most parts of West, Central, East and Southern Africa.

 Spread through Mosquito bites, then tiny worms migrating in the lymphatic system.

 Symptoms and effects Can include localised itching and swelling of the legs and or genitalia.

 Prevention and treatment Avoid mosquito bites.
 Treatment is available, but self-treatments are not.

 Present Throughout Africa.